richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 Both registries are first-come first-served.
 The formal request to define the registries is in Section 16.

-Section 7.5 of {{!RFC5905}} defined the on-the-wire format of extension fields but did not create a registry for it.
+{{RFC5905, Section 7.5}} defined the on-the-wire format of extension fields but did not create a registry for it.

 ## Extension Field Types

-{{!RFC5906}} mentioned the Extension Field Types registry, and defined it indirectly by defining 30 extensions (15 each for request and response) in Section 13.
+{{RFC5906}} mentioned the Extension Field Types registry, and defined it indirectly by defining 30 extensions (15 each for request and response) in Section 13.
 It did not provide a formal definition of the columns in the registry.
-Section 10 of {{!RFC5906}} splits the Field Type into four subfields, only for use within the Autokey extensions.
+{{RFC5906, Section 10}} splits the Field Type into four subfields, only for use within the Autokey extensions.

-{{!RFC7821}} added a new entry, Checksum Complement, to the Extension Field Types registry.
+{{RFC7821}} added a new entry, Checksum Complement, to the Extension Field Types registry.

-{{!RFC7822}} clarified the processing rules for Extension Field Types, particularly around the interaction with the Message Authentication Code (MAC) field.
+{{RFC7822}} clarified the processing rules for Extension Field Types, particularly around the interaction with the Message Authentication Code (MAC) field.

-{{!RFC8573}} changed the cryptography used in the MAC field.
+{{RFC8573}} changed the cryptography used in the MAC field.

 The following problems exists with the current registry: